 “We tend to be distracted by the voices in our own heads telling us what the design should look like.” — Michael Bierut

-Its very natural that when you are designing your product, you feel like a user of your product.
-You are the first one who will approve or reject your own designs.
-It is not possible that you sit with your user all the time, design screens and get his approval on each draft you create.
+It’s very natural that when you are designing your product, you feel like a user of your product.
+You are the first one who will approve or reject your designs.
+It is not possible that you sit with your users all the time, design screens, and get their feedback on each draft you create.

 Then what is the solution?

-Should you listen to your own voice and modify your designs as per your likes/dislikes?
+Should you listen to your voice and modify your designs as per your likes/dislikes?

-It is true that you are an expert of designing experiences, but you are not user of your design.
+You are indeed an expert in designing experiences, but you are not the user of your design.

 However, you can behave like your user.

-Work closely with your user.
-It does not mean you have to sit together and start designing, but you need to know your user to the maximum possible extent.
-Visit his work environment, meet him, talk to him, observe him and see how he behaves in certain situations.
+Work closely with your users.
+It does not mean you have to sit together and start designing, but you need to know your users to the maximum possible extent.
+Visit their work environment, meet them, talk to them observe them, and see how they behave in certain situations.

-Having a complete profile and clear understanding of your user, it will become easier for you to avoid distractions coming from your mind.
-You will prefer your user’s needs over your own instincts.
+Having a complete profile and a clear understanding of your user, it will become easier for you to avoid distractions coming from your mind.
+You will prefer your user’s needs over your instincts.

 “Never try to impose your likes and dislikes on your design.
 You are not designing for yourself.” – Saadia Minhas